 Sometimes a vacation to Walt Disney World is too short to “waste time” spending time at a sit-down restaurant.
 However, family tradition may dictate that one must partake in a meal typical of the late November holiday.
 Believe it or not, there is a quick service restaurant at Epcot’s Land pavilion that serves a Thanksgiving meal on a daily basis.
-Sunshine Seasons, located on the pavilion’s lower floor, offers slow-roasted pork, oak-roasted rotisserie chicken, and a rotisserie turkey club sandwich, with mashed potatoes, fried rice, black beans, and pasta salad as sides.
+Sunshine Seasons, located on the pavilion’s lower floor, oak-grilled rotisserie chicken, and Mediterranean Vegetable Sandwich, with mashed potatoes, fried rice, black beans, and pasta salad as sides.
 Even kids can get in on the Thanksgiving quick service offerings, with options for macaroni and cheese and chicken drumsticks.
 Guests who aren’t in a rush to jump in line at Soarin’ or Living with the Land may peruse the dessert station, where they can enjoy seasonal sweets, including chocolate bundt cake and strawberry shortcake.

 6 – Columbia Harbour House